 He had partitioned it into two distinct interior spaces.
 One was open and set-up for cooking and storage.
 The other space was designed for warmth.
 A false ceiling was suspended from the rafters.
 Blankets were strung to a light wooden framework creating a air-lock of sorts that you had to pass through to enter the insulated zone.
 In this zone a foam mattress was tucked under a low loft.
 A card table and shelves constructed of planks over milk crates completed the furniture.
 There was storage above the bed niche and above the low, false ceiling.
 He had insulated the walls with dozens of blankets.
 Makeshift candle holders were everywhere.

 I had no specific plan to deal with the contents of the cabin when I arrived as I wasn’t cognizant of it’s inventory.
-I had a vague idea that I’d use the wheelbarrow to ferry whatever was there along the path to the road and then to either the Salvation Army in Utica or to trash bins.
+I had a vague idea that I’d use a wheelbarrow to ferry whatever was there along the path to the road and then to either the Salvation Army in Utica or to trash bins.

 I opened the door and was surprised at my own lack of panic.
 The floor wasn’t visible for the bags of unidentifiable stuff.
 Much of it was clothing.
 With no means to do laundry Mike had let accumulate sacks of clothing that filled the entire spectrum of cleanliness from fresh to soiled.
 Books, boxes of candles, jigsaw puzzles, dozens of empty gallon sized, plastic water bottles, Coleman stove fuel canisters, cartons, cans, screens, hats, coats, shoes – pretty much an entire, small life’s worth of essential material goods.